 Past Commander-in-Chief Mabie: Commander, I understand that, but does he realize, himself, that when he accepts money that he is working against the interests of his own company, and he is positively taking that money unlawfully?
 Or does he let the other passengers pay for the gas and figure that his work is the driving?
 But I do believe that if officers and others can come cheaper by automobile-and a lot of us do that, who don't get any railroad allowance-why should we establish a rate of five (5c) cents per mile?
 It is all right to be generous, but you haven't the money to be generous with.
-Wo are trying to raise money for other things, and why should we be given ten (10c) cents a mile for traveling, or not less than five (5c) one cent per mile, when others are doing the same thing and not getting one cent per mile?
+Wo are trying to raise money for other things, and why should we be given ten (10c) cents a mile for traveling, or not less than five (5c) cents per mile, when others are doing the same thing and not getting one cent per mile?

-Past Commander-in-Chief Irelan: Commander-in-Chief, the amendment to the motion is "not more than five (5c) cents per mile."
-If the conscientious driver collects from those whom he is carrying to a place, he surely will not charge five (5c) cents for his services.
+Past Commander-in-Chief Irelan: Commander-in-Chief the amendment to the motion is "not more than five (5c) cents per mile" If the conscientious driver collects from those whom he a place, he surely will not charge five (5c) cents for his services

-Council-in-Chief Shrieve: Commander-in-Chief, your Council-in-Chief did have in mind five (5c) cents per mile, and if you stop and think a minute, five (5c) cents a mile is exactly what it is: that is, two and one-half (21⁄2c) cents a mile each way.
-I have been attending National Encampments for a good many years, and I have been driving a car all the time, a Chrysler automobile.
-If I figure on depreciation against this organization, naturally I can't drive my car for two and a half (21⁄2c) cents a mile, but I can drive my Chrysler for two and a half $(2 \frac{1}{2} c)$ cents a mile all over the United States and make money on it if I don't figure depreciation on the car.
+Council-in-Chief Shrieve: Commander-in-Chief, r Council-in-Chief did have in mind five (5c) cents per mile, and if you stop and think a minute, five (5c) cents a mile is exactly and it is, that is, two and one-half (214c) cents a mile each way it is that tending National Encampments for a good many years, and I have depreciation against this organization, naturally I to I drive my car for two and a half (214c) cents a mile, but I can drive my Chrysler for two and a half (2 % c) cents a mile all over the United States and make money on it if I don't figure depreciation on the car.